carlomt/dicom_tools/README.md

 `apt install build-essential`

+it could be necessary to install ITK before SimpleITK

+`apt install insighttoolkit4-python insighttoolkit4-examples libinsighttoolkit4-dev libinsighttoolkit4.10`

+`pip uninstall SimpleITK`

+`pip install SimpleITK`

+finally, install the package with:

+`python setup.py install`

+on linux maybe you want to install it only for your user

+`python setup.py install --user`

-on CentOS 7 (or Scientific Linux):
+### CentOS 7 (or Scientific Linux):

 `yum install centos-release-scl`